SEO is dead.

 So you are seeing a lot of SEO companies and products fall by the wayside.
 They have been made useless and can be confirmed dead.

 Because of that, SEO is now as important as ever.
 It means there are less unfair disadvantages.
-Less people hacking the system leaves more chance for those doing it right.
+Fewer people hacking the system leaves more chance for those doing it right.

 Small Business Benefits